dwightjack/vue-types/packages/docs/guide/validators.md

 Native validators include:

 - A `def(any)` method to set a default value for the prop.
-The provided value will be validated against the type configuration to prevent invalid values.
+The provided value is validated against the type configuration to prevent invalid values.
 - An `isRequired` flag to set the `required: true` property.
 - A `validate(function)` method to set a custom validator function (not available in `integer` and `symbol` validators).